123anonymous321/Exam/README.md

 # GRL Exam Research Project

-This is the official repository for our research project, as part of the GRL exam, investigating the following question:
+This is the official repository for our research project, as part of the GRL exam, where we are investigating the following question:

 How does the addition of a global readout affect the expressive power of the Graph Isomorphism Network in node classification?

 ## Project Overview

-In this study we introduced a global read- out to the standard GIN model, aligning it more closely with the 1-WL heuristic, which is anticipated to enhance its expressive power, especially in node- level tasks.
-Our empirical evaluation, conducted on two distinct graph datasets, confirmed these theoretical expectations, as we observed modest improvements in the GIN-GR model’s performance.
+In this study we introduced a global readout to the standard GIN model, aligning it more closely with the 1-WL heuristic, which is anticipated to enhance its expressive power, especially in node-level tasks.
+Our empirical evaluation, conducted on two distinct graph datasets, confirmed these theoretical insights, as we observed modest improvements in the GIN-GR model’s performance.

 ## Getting Started